ShadowMan18/iGraphics/README.md

 # iGraphics
 iGraphics is a graphics library based on OpenGL which is developed by BUET CSE department.
 Here is necessary files for iGraphics set up.
 Download the files and put them in proper folders in your device as mentioned in the repository.
-Then you can include the iGraphics.h header file in your program like any other header file and use its built-in functions according to your requirement.
+Please use the provided skeleton code.
+You can add necessary functionalities in the skeleton to implement your logics.